Heritage Management Strategy

 • Heritage Revitalization Agreements (voluntary agreement between property owner and local government)

-The project team will continue to engage with District staff, heritage interest groups, and Squamish Nation throughout this phase.
+Throughout this phase the project team engaged with District staff, heritage interest groups, and Squamish Nation.